kevinbtalbert/CDP_Suspend_Resources/README.md

 All selected DataHubs have been successfully started.
 ```

+### suspend-ml-workspaces.sh
+This script allows users to SUSPEND ML Workspaces the credential being used has access to.
+It constantly polls for suspension status completion of the selected workspaces.

+#### Usage Pattern 1 (Interactive)
+`bash ./suspend-ml-workspaces.sh`

+#### Usage Pattern 2 (Non-interactive)
+`bash ./suspend-ml-workspaces.sh crn:cdp:ml:...,crn:cdp:ml:...`

+### start-ml-workspaces.sh
+This script allows users to RESUME (start) ML Workspaces the credential being used has access to.
+It constantly polls for resume status completion of the selected workspaces.

+#### Usage Pattern 1 (Interactive)
+`bash ./start-ml-workspaces.sh`

+#### Usage Pattern 2 (Non-interactive)
+`bash ./start-ml-workspaces.sh crn:cdp:ml:...,crn:cdp:ml:...`

 ### stop-datahubs.sh
 This script allows users to STOP datahubs the credential being used has access to.
 It constantly polls for START status completion of the selected datahubs.
 The below example shows shutting down 2 datahubs however more or less can be done as well using comma separated values in the command line.